SummaryRead the full fact sheet

 Around 230,000 Australians are admitted to hospital every year because of problems with their medicines, including side effects.
 While most side effects can be managed, some can be very serious and may even cause death.

-It’s estimated that around 140,000 Australians are admitted to hospital every year because of problems associated with the use of medicines, including side effects.
-Death can also occur in severe cases.
 It is in your best interests to manage your medicines wisely.
-See your doctor or pharmacist for further information and advice.
+See your or for further information and advice.